Why Local SEO Is Critical for Sydney Businesses

 What's Included in Our Local SEO Service

-- Citation audit across 60+ Australian directories with inconsistency fixes
+- Citation scan across 60+ Australian directories with inconsistency remediation and duplicate suppression

-- Suburb-specific landing pages — genuinely unique content for each area you serve
+- Suburb-specific landing pages with unique, locally relevant content for each target area

-- LocalBusiness, Service, and FAQ schema markup implementation
+- LocalBusiness, Service, GeoCircle, and FAQ schema implementation and validation

-- Monthly GBP posts and content updates to maintain profile freshness signals
+- Weekly GBP content updates — posts, photos, offers — maintaining profile freshness signals

-- Monthly reporting with local pack rankings, calls, direction requests, website clicks, and lead tracking
+- Monthly performance report covering map pack positions, calls, direction requests, click-throughs, and lead attribution

 Which Sydney Businesses Need Local SEO?